GRAAL-Research/DeepRM/README.md

 ### Managing the other hyperparameters

 The files containing the hyperparameters impacting the runs are mostly found in `config/config.yaml` and `config/grid_search_override.yaml`.
 Depending on the chosen task, whether the run is saved in Weights & Biases, and the chosen device, other hyperparameters are found in the corresponding .yaml files in `config/dataset`, `config/log`, and `config/training`.
+Every hyperparameter can also be present in `config/grid_search_override.yaml` with a list of values to test; these values override the ones present in other yaml files, if so (in other words: `config/grid_search_override.yaml` has priority the other .yaml files).

 Take a look at the `hyperparameters_dictionary.txt` to learn more about the effect of many tunable hyperparameters.